daniel-daum/citation_builder/README.md

 Final note to others: This is my first ever coding project as a self taught individual.
 I am practicing my use of basic OOP principals and I am using git for the first time

+This project is incomplete as of 12 OCT 2021